bgokden/gossip-to-gossip/README.md

 It is possible have a shorter virtual client list than number of available peers.

 This virtual client list will be periodically updated that gives best possible query reach for veri distributed queries where reaching more varied nodes is important.
 This also allows automated client side load balancing where nodes are encouraged to query varied nodes.

+## Failure detection:

+Veri has a different approach to failure detection than SWIM.
+It is a combination of heartbeat.
+In Veri, each node has a view of the data environment and target is having each node has a similar view of data environment.
+So each node has a signature and timestamp.
+Timestamp is the last time a node has done internal signature update.
+It timestamp is not being updated.
+It means that peer is dead.
+Although it responds to queries, signature update timestamp shows that node is actually updating its internal state.
+In Veri, signature is the average of all data and histogram of all data.
+The target is each decreasing the distance between the signatures.
+Peers with higher distance are prioritised for data exchange.
+Distances are expected to decrease over time.
+Data exchange rate is decreased for peers with similar signature.
+The Central limit theorem states that even with random data sampling, signatures should converge.

+In Veri each node expected to have similar computing power, so a good limit for signature timestamp timeout period is calculated by average + 2 * standard deviation of timestamp and current time difference list.
+Older timestamps will be removed and will not be exchanged with other peers.
+Signature timestamp depends more on processing power than network latency.